 The names Chapteh, Jianzi, Da Cau, Kikbo, Shuttlecock kicking, or simply foot badminton all refer to the same game, where the players kick a ball with a tail of features attached to it.

-Most Popular Jianzi
+Most Popular Jianzi in 2021

 The way the Jianzy is built is what makes it so fun to play with.
 It has a special structure that makes it heavy enough for a solid kick but still aerodynamic enough to delay in the air.